 I have a lot of checking accounts.
 They’re all free, and I got most of them because of a sign-up bonus.
 So my online banking presence is a scattered sea of orphaned debit cards from various plunderings.

 Because of this, I’m resistant to opening yet another account.
 But this one is different – I might actually use it as my go-to checking account.
 Plus there is no hard pull to open, and initial funding is super simple – you can link your existing bank as part of the sign-up.
-As long as you put in $100 or more, your $75 bonus should post within a couple of days at most.
+As long as you put in two direct deposits of $500 or more, your $75 bonus should post within a couple of days at most.

 In fact, I had the account open and ready to use within a couple of minutes.
 Account number, funding, username, the whole works.
 From a product standpoint, I admire the quick onboarding. 🤩